laftworld/one-page-machine-learning/_posts/2019-04-22-estimation-prediction.md

 ![figure1][fig1]

 One of the machine learning basic is the concept of a model in a general view.
-Model is like a hypothesis, which represents some GUESS on something real.
+Model is like a hypothesis, which represents some **GUESS** on something real.

-For example, when we toss a coin several times in a row, let’s say it’s 10000 times.
+For example, when we toss a coin several times in a row, let’s say it’s $10000$ times.
 Then the number of heads might be some value around 5000 when the coin is ideal.
-As the number of flips (=N) increases, the approximation gets closer to ½.
-Note that each x represents a random variable which contains 1 (head) or 0 (tail), i.e., x∈{0, 1}.
+As the number of flips $(=N)$ increases, the approximation gets closer to $\frac{1}{2}$.
+Note that each x represents a random variable which contains 1 (head) or 0 (tail), i.e., $x\in \{0, 1\}$.

 As N increases, the variance of the parameter p_0 gets small.
-For instance, if N=100000000, just one or two more or fewer trials will not affect that much on the result.
+For instance, if $N=100000000$, just one or two more or fewer trials will not affect that much on the result.
 As the very same analogy, we say that the model M learns data more and more and gets stable.
 Then stop learning at some point when p seems stable enough.
 When we find the optimal parameter p for the model, then we call the parameter in a new term, p hat.
 The process of finding the optimal p hat from data is parameter estimation.

 Now the model M with the estimated parameter p hat can be used to decide whether the unknown trial will be ‘head’ or ‘tail’.
 This is called prediction of outcome (i.e., we can easily guess the coin will be head in ½ probability without tossing it 10000 times.
 It’s because we already get the estimated parameter ½ in our memory.)